NestJS Crash Course for Forma3D Connect¶

 }

-Pattern 4: Interface-Based DI for Cross-Domain¶
+Pattern 4: Interface-Based DI for Cross-Service Contracts¶

-// Define interface in shared library
+// Define interface in @forma3d/domain-contracts

 export interface IOrdersService {